nikomatsakis/babysteps/source/_posts/2012-04-25-references.markdown

-In other words, the `&uint` type we saw before in fact expands to a lifetime with a unique name; we'll call this name `d` (in fact, all uses of `&` within a function are references to a special region called the anonymous region---it acts just like a named region, except that it doesn't have a name).
+In other words, the `&uint` type we saw before in fact expands to a lifetime with a unique name; we'll call this name `d` (in fact, all uses of `&` within the types of a function's parameters or its return type are references to a special region called the anonymous region---it acts just like a named region, except that it doesn't have a name).

 The lifetime `d` is a bit different from the other lifetimes we've seen, as it appears within the function declaration itself: it is in